 Select Wines

 The 2008 Hayfork Cabernet Sauvignon is blended with 5% Merlot (also grown at the Lewelling Vineyard).
 At the time of we tasted this wine, it had not yet been released.
-It was aged in 75% new French oak barrels – Haley’s wine making style is more old-school – relying mainly on management practices in the vineyard along with a carefully chosen harvest date.
-The wines are fermented in small lots.
+It was aged in 75% new French oak barrels.
+Haley’s wine making style is more old-school – relying primarily on management practices in the vineyard along with a carefully chosen harvest date but simultaneously representing the ripeness of contemporary Napa Valley wines.
+All their wines are fermented in small lots.
 This wine shows dark ruby color in the glass.
-The bouquet changes nicely as it breathes – showcasing aromas of vanilla, brown chocolate and fruit including black currant and red cherry.
-The wine features a soft mouth feel until mid-palate where it gains in complexity – very flavorful, also nuances of cedar.
-Both dusty fruit and oak tannins (not huge tannins) linger for some time and anchor the very long finish.
+The bouquet changes nicely as it breathes showcasing aromas of vanilla, brown chocolate and fruit including black currant and red cherry.
+The wine features a soft mouth feel until mid-palate where it gains in complexity; this bottling is very flavorful.
+Both dusty fruit and oak tannins including notes of cedar (not overly robust tannins) linger for some time and anchor the very long finish.

-The 2009 Hayfork Cabernet Sauvignon like the other wines we have tasted from the Lewelling Vineyard has an appealing earthy characteristic to the nose.
+The 2009 Hayfork Cabernet Sauvignon like the other wines we have tasted from the Lewelling Vineyard shows plenty of fruit on the nose.
 It is quite dark in the glass with bold berry fruit flavors on the palate.
-Dusty tannins linger for some time on the finish complemented by just a nuance of cocoa powder.
+Dusty tannins linger for some time on the finish complemented by a nuance of cocoa powder.
 Like the previous vintage, this was bottled unfined and unfiltered.

 —